-- The child seat or base does not individually fit through the door aperture. - The CRS cannot be placed in the vehicle. - The CRS must be rotated more than the permissible amount to enable placement or where applicable. - An easy entry system does not allow the front seat to return and lock in the position detailed in the handbook. - Vehicle structures prevent a child from being placed correctly in the CRS. - There is insufficient space within the vehicle to allow the child to occupy the CRS as normal.
+- The child seat or base does not individually fit through the door aperture. - The CRS cannot be placed in the vehicle. - The CRS must be rotated more than the permissible amount to enable placement or where applicable. - Vehicle structures prevent a child from being placed correctly in the CRS. - There is insufficient space within the vehicle to allow the child to occupy the CRS as normal.